supabase/dbdev/docs/extension_structure.md

 - my-extension
     - my-extension.control
     - my-extension--0.0.1.sql
+    - README.md

 In the above example, the `my-extension` folder contains the extension files.
 Names of the files are important.
 The control file should be named `<extension_name>.control` and the script file should be named `<extension_name>--<extension_version>.sql`.
+The readme file should be named `README.md` (case sensitive).

 ## Control Files